pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

 ### Creating your IAM user access keys

 In order to create an EKS cluster, Pega recommends using IAM user access keys for deployment authentications.
-If your organization does not support using IAM credential, refer to your organization's guidance for how to manage authentication between your deployment in your EKS cluster and your organization.
+If your organization does not support using IAM credentials, refer to your organization's guidance for how to manage authentication between your deployment in your EKS cluster and your organization.

 Use the following steps, which are sourced from the AWS documentation, **Access Key and Secret Access Key** on the page, [Quickly Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html#cli-quick-configuration).